shasankp000/AI-Player/README.md

 3. A whole lot of commands

 4. Reinforcement Learning (Q-learning).

-5. Mod no longer requires Java 21 to run.
-Can run on java 17.

-6. **Theortically** Multiplayer compatible (just install the dependencies on server side), as carpet mod can run on servers too, but I have not tested it yet.
+5. **Theortically** Multiplayer compatible (just install the dependencies on server side), as carpet mod can run on servers too, but I have not tested it yet.
 Feedback is welcome from testers on this.

-7. **Theoretically** the mod **should not** require everyone to install it on multiplayer, it should be a server-sided one, haven't tested this one yet, feedback is welcome from testers.
+6. **Theoretically** the mod **should not** require everyone to install it on multiplayer, it should be a server-sided one, haven't tested this one yet, feedback is welcome from testers.

 Bot can now interact with it's envrionment based on "triggers" and then learn about it's situation and try to adapt.